Scientific name: Cryptostegia grandiflora

-There have been isolated infestations in Western Australia.
+There are isolated infestations in Western Australia.

-It has a potential distribution which could cover all of Northern Queensland, the Top End of the NT and Pilbara regions of Western Australia.
+Rubber vine has a potential distribution which could cover all of Northern Queensland, the Top End of the NT and Pilbara regions of Western Australia.

 Rubber vine can have all of the following impacts:

 - inhibits and smothers native vegetation and ecosystems

 - can prevent animals accessing water

 - increases the cost of mustering and fencing.

 You should use this as a guide.
 There may be other plants or weeds that look similar.

 - woody, multi-stemmed vine climbing 30m into tree canopies or 1m to 3m as a shrub if unsupported

 - releases a milky sap when broken or cut